Mayankupes/DOCKERS/README.md

-Container Orchestration and Infrastructure Automation Assignment.....................................
+Container Orchestration and Infrastructure Automation Project.....................................
-In This Assignment we have two containers as follows :
+In This Project we have two containers as follows :

 Server
 Create a volume by name servervol.